-Last year it was convenient, if not original, to say out loud or in whispers that the Warriors 2015 title, though earned, was marinated in a heap of luck.
-The Warriors had a season unique to every other NBA team.
-None of their key players had injuries.
-They played together all season long as a unit which enabled their chemistry to take off.
+The Warriors dominance the past few years has been marinated in a whole lot of injury luck.
+None of their key players had injuries that would change the season or playoffs.
+For the most part, Steph and Co. played together as a unit which enabled their chemistry to take off.
 Adversity never knocked on the Warriors door and blew the whole damned house down.
 They had it easy.
-Their first major adjustment on the season came in game 4 of the NBA Finals when Steve Kerr inserted Andre Iguodala into the starting lineup.
-Other than that, the Dubs breezed through the season and post-season while the rest of the NBA limped and hobbled and grimaced their way to the losers finish line.
+Their first major adjustment of the dynasty came in game 4 of NBA Finals #1 when Steve Kerr inserted Andre Iguodala into the starting lineup.
+Other than that, the Dubs have breezed through three seasons and post-seasons while the rest of the NBA limped and hobbled and grimaced their way to the losers finish line.

 In Oakland, you don’t talk about Steph’s ankles.
 The mere mention of his tortured history is like asking for a monsoon to swallow the bay.
 Because Oakland lived through Steph injury hell, no one can put it out of their mind that we have been here before.
 We have been here before.
 Damn.
 We have been here before.

 It may not be serious now.
 It may not be anything to worry about.
 Steph may recover quickly.
-He may be back on the court as early as tomorrow night.
+He may be back on the court as early as the 20th of March when he is re-evaluated.
 He may make 9 threes.
-He may dribble in the lane, change directions, hand off to Bogut and run to the three point line and finish a Steph special.
-He may dish to Draymond who drives and dishes to Klay, who finds an open Barnes.
+He may dribble in the lane, change directions, hand off to KD and run to the three point line and finish a Steph special.
+He may dish to Draymond who drives and dishes to Klay, who finds an open Steph.
 He may sink a floater to break the game open, that nasty mouthpiece hanging off his lips.
 Or….

 In his worry years, Steph Curry had freak injuries of no contact, no one within five feet of him and the ankles would go, like someone had just pushed a pin in a voodoo doll to make him crumble.
 This didn’t just happen once.
 It happened over and over again.

-Who is to say that Curry won’t be Jalen Rosed.
+Who is to say that Curry won’t be Jalen Rose-d.
 In the NBA Finals of 2000, Jalen Rose deliberately kicked his leg out to twist Kobe’s ankle just because he wanted to win a ring that badly and taking Kobe out would do the trick.
-I’m not saying the Rockets with their soft players have anyone crazy enough to do something like that…wait, I take that back.
-That is exactly something Patrick Beverly would do.
-If not Beverly, then in round two against the Clippers, a series marked by hate.
+I’m not saying a Warrior opponent would be crazy enough to do something like that…wait, I take that back.
+That is exactly something Patrick Beverly would do (if he was healthy).
+Or, Steven Adams.
+Or, Marcus Smart.
 All is fair in love and war so why wouldn’t someone crowd Steph and trap him with footwork making his ability to be elusive with a bum ankle a complication?